Internet and Intellectual Property Justice Clinic

 The clinic works often with the Electronic Frontier Foundation and is a founding partner in "Chilling Effects," a joint project of the Electronic Frontier Foundation and law clinics at Harvard University, Stanford University, UC Berkeley, and the University of Maine.

-Under the supervision of faculty members, students in the clinic provide pro bono legal services to clients involved in a range of intellectual property law issues including copyright and trademark questions.
-The clinic initially was focused on handling domain name disputes between large trademark holders and individuals or small businesses in proceedings before the International Corporation of Assigned Names and Numbers (ICANN).
-A recent undertaking of the clinic provided college students accused of illegal music downloading with the legal counseling they needed to respond to letters from the Recording Industry Association of America.
-In another recent project, the clinic consulted and represented numerous parties who were targeted by the USCG in mass filings against alleged copyright violators.
+Under the supervision of faculty members, students in the clinic provide pro bono legal services to clients involved in a range of intellectual property law issues including copyright and trademark issues.
+The clinic's initial focus was on handling domain name disputes between large trademark holders and individuals or small businesses in proceedings before the International Corporation of Assigned Names and Numbers (ICANN).
+Another undertaking of the clinic provided college students accused of illegal music downloading with the legal counseling they needed to respond to letters from the Recording Industry Association of America.
+In another recent project, the clinic consulted and represented numerous parties who were targeted by the U.S. Copyright Group in mass filings against alleged copyright violators.
 Participating clinic students are certified as registered agents allowing them to practice IP law before the U.S. Patent and Trademark Office and draft and file trademark applications.

 In 2002, the clinic helped establish ChillingEffects.org, an online clearinghouse of legal resources designed to help internet users understand the protections that the First Amendment and intellectual property laws provide for online activities.
 Specifically, Chilling Effects is designed to help users threatened with cease and desist letters, which can be used to stifle free expression on the web.
 Chilling Effects quickly became a noted force on the internet and today any intellectual property lawyer sending a cease and desist letter must consider that the letter will be published and analyzed on the website.
-Other law schools have recently joined the project, including George Washington University Law School, DePaul University College of Law, and others.
-The clinic has applied for trademark registration for several clients.
+Other law schools have joined the project, including George Washington University Law School, DePaul University College of Law, and others.

 Professor Robert Talbot, Clinic Founder